 10 Last-Minute Employee Appreciation Ideas

-Didn’t plan ahead for Employee Appreciation Day this Friday, March 2?
+Didn’t plan ahead for Employee Appreciation Day which occurs the first Friday in March?
 Or are you just looking for anytime employee appreciation ideas to help you and your team brainstorm for the coming months?

 We’ve got you covered!

 First, don’t worry that you haven’t planned ahead.
 A big appreciation dinner that takes months of planning — with catered food, entertainment and party games — can be a treat for employees, but it’s far from the only way to thank employees for their hard work.

 In fact, spontaneous “Thanks!” are just as important.
 Everyday expressions of gratitude show employees that their efforts are noticed day in and day out, not just once or twice a year.